OctopusDeploy/blog/blog/2022-q3/using-ubuntu-docker-image/index.md

 ## Not installing suggested or recommended dependencies

-Some packages have a list of suggested or recommended dependencies that are not required but are installed by default.
+Some packages have a list of suggested or recommended dependencies that aren't required but are installed by default.
 These additional dependencies can add to the size of the final Docker image unnecessarily, as noted in [this blog post on the Ubuntu website](https://ubuntu.com/blog/we-reduced-our-docker-images-by-60-with-no-install-recommends).

 To disable the installation of these optional dependencies for all invocations of `apt-get`, the configuration file at `/etc/apt/apt.conf.d/00-docker` is created with the following settings: